alpyd/Computer-System-Fundamentals-2024-Alp-Ryan/Assignment 3/README.txt

 When comparing the set associativities with FIFO versus LRU, LRU 8-way associativity saw a hit rate increase of 0.28% and total cycles decrease of 8.13%, LRU 16-way associativity saw a hit rate increase of 0.27% and total cycles decrease of 7.96%, and LRU 128-way associativity saw a hit rate increase of 0.26% and total cycles decrease of 7.73%.
 This ~7-8% decrease in total cycles and around ~0.25% increase in hit rate demonstrates that a LRU eviction policy performs much better than a FIFO eviction policy.
+Even though LRU does require more operations, as the access timestamp needs to be continually updated, this overhead of operations is worth it because it leads to significantly less cycles.
 LRU eviction ensures that the least recently accessed data is evicted first, which is beneficial in accessing data with temporal locality (data accessed recently is likely to be accessed again soon).
 It should be noted that depending on the situation, FIFO may be better than LRU.
 For example, FIFO would be better for sequential accessing of data, as the first data accessed would be the first out after a certain amount of time.